zenparsing/skert/docs/javascript-of-my-dreams-2019.md

 The ability of the programmer to *abstract over syntax*, to create programs which create other programs, is as important as it is dangerous.
 However, I think that we've reached a point where our users need macros.

-Instead of something like decorators, which only gets us halfway to syntactic abstraction (and only with classes!), let's take inspiration from Rust and define "procedural macros":
+Instead of something like decorators, which only gets us halfway to syntactic abstraction (and only with classes), let's take inspiration from Rust and define "procedural macros":

 ```js
 import { deprecated } from './macros';